MislavJaksic/Knowledge-Repository/Technology/Software/CodeQuality/CleanCode/README.md

 Create informative error messages.
 Define exceptions by how they are caught.
 Define the normal flow and the rest using SPECIAL CASE PATTERN.
-Do not return or pass null; throw an exception or return an object.
+Do not return or pass null; throw an exception or return an object instead.
 ```

 ### Boundaries